magdesign/PocketVJ-CP-exh/ROADMAP.md

 ## Currently in the pipeline:
 <p/>

-- add autostart dmx/audio01once together with button trigger<p/>
+- add volume setting with store function<p/>
 - remove autostart button+beacon since its not used<p/>
-- fix autostart buttons, seems to have no execution rights<p/>
-- put a higher value into the debounce function of button trigger script<p/>

-- add volume setting with store function<p/>

 <p/>